timothygebhard/doi2bibtex/README.md

 Besides the eponymous ability of resolving DOIs (and other identifiers) to BibTeX entries, this package offers a lot more features for post-processing the entries.
 Here are some highlights:

-- Automatically resolve the `adsurl` field required by many astrophysics journals
+- Automatically resolve the `adsurl` field required by some astrophysics journals (requires an [API token](https://ui.adsabs.harvard.edu/help/api/) for ADS)
 - Cross-match entries (in particular: arXiv preprints) with [dblp.org](https://dblp.org/) to retrieve the venue information for conference papers from machine learning (e.g., "ICLR 2021").
 Note: This feature is still experimental because querying dblp is somewhat fickle.
 - Convert LaTeX-encoded characters in author names to Unicode, for example, `Müller` instead of `M{\"u}ller`
 - Author names can automatically be converted to the `{Lastname}, Firstname` format